sspathare97/s22-is-report-giggle/README.md

 ## Blocker (To do for Ryan)
 * Figure out how to store two values in the leaf store
-# 3. Other fixes made in the GIGGLE repository
+# 3. Other fixes made in the repository
+* Added data files and executable files in the unit tests to gitignore.
+* Fixed the unit tests Makefile issue that prevented two consecutive builds without running make clean- the _Runner.c files were also being considered for tests.
+Added wildcard filter to ignore them.
+* Fixed minor bugs and formatting.